The type of development/activity on the property will determine what size water meter connection your property will require.

 The availability charges as shown on your Water Account for water and sewerage is based on the size of a customer’s water meter service.
 Your business may not have a need for greater volumes or pressure of water provided by a larger than normal 20mm meter service connection.
 If you wish to downsize your water service complete and submit an Application to Downsize, Upsize, Disconnect or Nominal Sizing of your Water Meter Service which can be downloaded below.

 By reducing the size of the water meter you may experience a decrease in the flow rate as well as a reduction in water pressure.

-If a meter has been installed on a property to service firefighting systems your application must be accompanied by an Hydraulic Engineer’s report indicating that the downsize of the water meter service will not be detrimental to the water flow or pressure required at the premises.
+If a meter has been installed on a property to service firefighting systems your application must be accompanied by a Hydraulic Engineer’s report indicating that the physical downsize of the water meter service will not be detrimental to the water flow or pressure required at the premises.

 The Hydraulic Engineer’s report must provide a recommendation of the size for the replacement as well as:

 - Plans of the premises indicating essential services eg fire

 - Confirmation that the recommended downsize demonstrates compliance with the relevant building codes of Australia (eg. BCA, NSW Plumbing & Drainage, NSW Fire Brigade requirements)